andgineer/TRegExpr/docs/tregexpr_interface.rst

 EscChar = ‘\\’;  // ‘Escape’-char (‘\\’ in common r.e.) used for
 escaping metachars (\w, \\d etc).

- // it’s may be usefull to redefine it if You are using C++ Builder - to avoide ugly constructions
+ // it’s may be usefull to redefine it if you are using C++ Builder - to avoide ugly constructions

  // like ‘\\\w+\\\\\\w+\\.\\w+’ - just define EscChar=‘/’ and use